Quebec awaits lockdown news as province schedules Legault press conference

 After a brief post-New Year's pause in announcing daily COVID-19 numbers, recent statistics have been updated and they don't look good for Quebec.

-Monday brought 2,546 new cases of the virus in the past 24 hours and 69 more hospitalizations.
+Monday brought 2,546 new cases of the virus in the past 24 hours and 69 more hospitalizations, and Tuesday brought another 2,508 cases and 62 deaths.
 Quebec has returned to being Canada's COVID-19 hot spot, with a case rate per capita that's higher than any other province or territory.

 The province's circuit-breaker "pause" is currently scheduled to end on Jan.
 11. Also on Monday, several infectious diseases experts urged the province to delay ending the lockdown, or at least to delay reopening schools.